Automattic/monk/docs/manager/README.md

 2. [`options`] *(Object)*: You may optionally specify [options](http://mongodb.github.io/node-mongodb-native/2.1/reference/connecting/connection-settings/).

-3. [`callback`] *(Function)*: You may optionally specify a callback which will be called once the connection to the mongo database is opened.
+3. [`callback`] *(Function)*: You may optionally specify a callback which will be called once the connection to the mongo database is opened or throws an error.

 #### Returns